Muhammad-Amankhan-10/Muhammad-Amankhan-10/README.md

 # 💫 Hi there, Muhammad Aman Khan:
-A passionate beginner Front-end developer For Pakistan
+A passionate Front-end developer For Pakistan

 ## 🌐 Socials: